-For the last three years, the value of contracts to Inuit firms has moved from 27% to 20% and to 24% in 2016/17.
-These fluxuations have had a corresponding decrease to "Nunavut" firms.
+For the last three years, the value of contracts to Inuit firms has moved from 20% in 2015/16 to 24% in 2016/17 and to 15% in 2017/18.
+These fluxuations have had a corresponding increase to "Nunavut" firms.
+On April 01, 2017 when the NNI Regulations came into effect and replaced the NNI Policy, Inuit Firms with a greater percentage share of Inuit ownership were granted higher bid adjustments; therefore, they could better compete with Inuit Firms having only 51% Inuit ownership.

-The percentage share for all contracts won by Inuit firms increased in 2016/17, with the exception of Consulting Services which remained at 8%.
+The percentage share for all contracts won by Inuit firms decreased in 2017/18, with the exception of Air Charters.